Red Hill, Blair County, Pennsylvania

 Red Hill is an unincorporated community and census-designated place (CDP) in Blair County, Pennsylvania, United States.
 It was first listed as a CDP prior to the 2020 census.

 The CDP is in western Blair County, in the center of Logan Township.
 It is along Pennsylvania Route 36, which leads southeast 2 mi to Altoona and northwest up the Allegheny Front 7 mi to Ashville.

+Demographics

+Education

+The school district is Altoona Area School District.
+Altoona Area High School is the comprehensive high school.